istimons/FileConverter/README.md

 # FileConverter
 #### Latest version 1.0
-Converts files from different formats to another. all the formats are loaded on the app.
+Converts files from different formats to other formats. all the formats are loaded on the app.